Brick (song)

 "Brick" is a song by American alternative rock group Ben Folds Five.
 It was released in November 1997 as a single from their album Whatever and Ever Amen and later on Ben Folds Live.
-The verses were written by Ben Folds about his high school girlfriend getting an abortion, and the chorus was written by the band's drummer, Darren Jessee.
+The verses were written by Ben Folds based on the true story of taking his high school girlfriend to get an abortion and the impact this had on their relationship.
+The chorus was written by the band's drummer, Darren Jessee.
 "Brick" was one of Ben Folds Five's biggest hits, gaining much mainstream radio play in the US, the UK, and Australia.

 Background

 On the album Ben Folds Live, Folds explained:

 "People ask me what this song's about...
 I was asked about it a lot, and I didn't really wanna make a big hairy deal out of it, because I just wanted the song to speak for itself.
 But the song is about when I was in high school, me and my girlfriend had to get an abortion, and it was a very sad thing.
 And, I didn't really want to write this song from any kind of political standpoint, or make a statement.
 I just wanted to reflect what it feels like.
 So, anyone who's gone through that before, then you'll know what the song's about."

 Folds wrote the song on guitar rather than piano, and performed it as such on tour with The Bens in 2003.